vashok91/Machine-Learning-Group-Projects/README.md

 4.)
 Restaurant Yelp Review Project (Yelp_Reviews_Topic_Modeling.ipynb) - Identify the rating out of five stars of a restaurant based on the comment on Yelp from a customer.

 5.)
-Real or Fake News Detection (bp_Fakebook_Final_V2.ipynb) - Detect whether a new article is real or fake
+Real or Fake News Detection (bp_Fakebook_Final_V2.ipynb) - Detect whether a news article is real or fake.